 Our ’00’ gauge exhibition layouts are called Tedburn St Mary and Silverbury.

-Tedburn St Mary is and end-to-end layout, also 16ft (5m) long.
+Tedburn St Mary is and end-to-end layout, also 16ft (5m) long and DC controlled.
 Some might say it is a bit ‘long in the tooth’ but it is still receiving invitations to exhibitions and was exhibited at the Warley Exhibition in the NEC, Birmingham in 2013.
 It was awarded ‘Best Visiting Layout’ at the Milton Keynes’ exhibition in 2012 and ‘Best Layout in Show’ at the Silverfox exhibition in 2016.
 It has also featured in the July 2015 edition of Hornby Magazine and was exhibited at the ‘Great Electric Train Show’ in 2015.

 We purchased another ‘00’ layout that was under construction at the Bushey & District MRS when they had to disband at the end of 2007.
 It will be renamed ‘Luffield Junction’ set in the late nineteen forties.
 We are modifying the interesting track layout and updating the electrics, then we will be focusing on the scenics to bring it up to exhibition standard.
+We plan that this can be operated in both DC and DCC modes to allow full use for members to run their own locos and rolling stock.

 Our Annual Exhibition is held at the Queens School in Bushey in early May and attracts 20 or so layouts, a good number of traders and society stands, as well as an extensive club stand selling members’ pre-used stock and other items.